hyperledger/bevel/docs/source/prerequisites.md

 Follow [official instructions](https://developer.hashicorp.com/vault/docs/install) to deploy Vault in your environment.

 ---
-**NOTE:** Recommended approach is to create one Vault deployment on one VM and configure the backend as a cloud storage.
+**NOTE:** The recommended approach is to create one Vault deployment on one VM and configure the backend as cloud storage.

 Vault version should be **1.13.1**